DHTMLX/docs-suite/docs/form/api/button/button_beforehide_event.md

 @signature: {'beforeHide: (text: string, init: boolean) => boolean | void;'}

 @params:
-- text     string  the current text label of the control
+- `text: string` - the current text label of the control
-- init    boolean     true if the event is triggered on the button control initialization
+- `init: boolean` - true if the event is triggered on the button control initialization

 @returns:
-param      boolean  false - to prevent a control from being hidden, otherwise - true
+Return `false` to prevent a control from being hidden; otherwise - `true`.

 @example:
 form.getItem("button").events.on("BeforeHide", function(text, init) {